turing-db/turing-bench/README.md

 # `turing-bench`
 > Benchmarking tool for TuringDB.
 Using the TuringDB C++ SDK.

+> This repo also includes a tool for running comparative benchmarks against Neo4j in the `neo4j/` directory.

 ## Usage
 Build as standard Turing Biosystems project, and run `./turing-bench -h` in `build/build_package` to see command line options.